ansible/ansible/CONTRIBUTING.md

 Sharing Tips and Tricks
 -----------------------

-Join the [Ansible mailing list](https://groups.google.com/forum/#!forum/ansible-project) and  you can share playbooks you may have written and other interesting implementation stories.
+Join the [Ansible project mailing list](https://groups.google.com/forum/#!forum/ansible-project) and  you can share playbooks you may have written and other interesting implementation stories.
 Put your Ansible content up on places like github  to share with others.

 Sharing A Feature Idea
 ----------------------

-If you have an idea for a new feature, you can open a new ticket at (https://github.com/ansible/ansible), though in general we like to talk about feature ideas first and bring in lots of people into the discussion.
+If you have an idea for a new feature, you can open a new ticket at [github.com/ansible/ansible](https://github.com/ansible/ansible), though in general we like to talk about feature ideas first and bring in lots of people into the discussion.
 Consider stopping by Ansible project mailing list at (https://groups.google.com/forum/#!forum/ansible-project).

 Helping with Documentation
 --------------------------